 INVASIVE REMOVAL

-Up until recently, removal of invasive plant species has been a foremost priority.
+Removal of invasive plant species is a foremost priority.
 It isn’t easy work.
 Pulling weeds all day requires careful physical labor, along with a keen attention to the environment we are working in.

 About a half mile across at its widest point, the landscape rises more than 160 feet above sea level with an estuary and small creek splitting the property into two very different and changing environments.